LeusExMachina/Statistics-blog/homework5/researches5.md

 The arithmetic mean $\bar{x}$ of a set of values $x_1, x_2, ... , x_n$ is a single value that summarizes the entire set.
 The mean, in other words, is a single value that is representative of an entire set of values, and that allows us to represent that set with much more synthesis.
 Of course representing a set of values using their mean is an approximation, and an inevitable consequence is a loss of precision in our description.
 What we gain, otherwise, is a (more or less) representative synthesis of an entire set.

-The reliability of the arithmetic mean as a representation of a set of value can be extimated with another statistic, that is the **mean quadratic error**.
+The reliability of the arithmetic mean as a representation of a set of values can be extimated with another statistic, that is the **mean quadratic error**.

 The formula to obtain the arithmetic mean of a set of $n$ values is well known and is the following: